vsutov/katana-be-task/README.md

 Dockerized REST API simulation of a card deck

-- Create a new Deck
+- Create a new Deck:
+	- `POST /deck`
 - Open a Deck
 - Draw a Card